 Also, there is a level of risk involved.
 Getting links from established sites are relatively safe because you know that they won’t go out of business all of a sudden.
 However, you can’t be too sure if that would be the case.
 The worst case scenario is the site goes offline, which means the links you’ve built there is all for nothing.

-With private blog networks, you have full control on how to build your links there.
+With a PBN, you have full control on how to build your links there.
 You can place the link anywhere on the page because you own the sites.
 Having a network of authoritative sites lets you unleash the full potential of your link building.
 You can pursue tiered link building in the vein of the post I wrote about link guest blogging.
 This tactic allows you to effectively distribute link juice from one site to another until it reaches down your site.

 Why you shouldn’t create private blog networks